danielabar/meblog/src/markdown/rails-slack-app-part2-slash-command-with-text-response.md

 This post assumes the reader has at least a beginner level familiarity with Ruby on Rails.
 It's also assumed the reader has used [Slack](https://slack.com/) as an end user with basic interactions such as joining channels, sending messages, and participating in conversations.

 Part 1 of this series introduced [Retro Pulse](../rails-slack-app-part1-oauth#introducing-retro-pulse), a Slack app built with Rails for agile teams to manage their retrospectives with Slack.
-Part 2 (this post) will explain how to implement the Slack slash command to open a retrospective and return a markdown text response to the same Slack channel that initiated the request.
+Part 2 (this post) will explain how to implement the Slack slash command to open a retrospective and return a markdown text response to the same Slack channel that initiated the request, confirming the retrospective has been opened.

-The interaction looks like this:
+The interaction proceeds as follows:

+In a Slack workspace with the Retro Pulse app installed ([installation was covered in Part 1](../rails-slack-app-part1-oauth#run-the-oauth-flow)), a user can enter a slash command `/retro-open`, followed by a project name:

 ![slack app demo retro open slash command](../images/slack-app-demo-retro-open-slash-command.png "slack app demo retro open slash command")